Greater Iran: Iraq

 According to Iranologist Richard N. Frye:

 Testimony to the close relationship shared by Iraq and western Iran during the Abbasid era and later centuries, is the fact that the two regions came to share the same name.
 The western region of Iran (ancient Media) was called 'Irāq-e 'Ajamī ("Persian Iraq"), while central-southern Iraq (Babylonia) was called 'Irāq al-'Arabī ("Arabic Iraq") or Bābil ("Babylon").

 For centuries the two neighbouring regions were known as "The Two Iraqs" ("al-'Iraqain").
 The 12th century Persian poet Khāqāni wrote a famous poem Tohfat-ul Iraqein ("The Gift of the Two Iraqs").
 The city of Arāk in western Iran still bears the region's old name, and Iranians still traditionally call the region between Tehran, Isfahan and Īlām "ʿErāq".

 During the medieval ages, Mesopotamian and Iranian peoples knew each other's languages because of trade, and because Arabic was the language of religion and science at that time.
 The Timurid historian Ḥāfeẓ-e Abru (d.
 1430) wrote of Iraq:

 Iraqis share religious and certain cultural ties with Iranians.
-The majority of Iranians are Twelver Shia (an Islamic sect established in Iraq), although the majority of Iranians were Sunni Muslims and did not convert to Shia until the Safavids forced Shi'ism in Iran.
+The majority of Iranians are Twelver Shia (an Islamic sect).

 Iraqi culture has commonalities with the culture of Iran.
 The Mesopotamian cuisine also has similarities to the Persian cuisine, including common dishes and cooking techniques.
 The Iraqi dialect has absorbed many words from the Persian language.